Sobolev sheaves on the plane: Construction of the sheaf on for .

 That is,

-Applying the same techniques we did with the previous case, we can show that $K(\gamma _1, \gamma _2)$ doesn't depend by $\gamma _1$ and $\gamma _2$. \begin{rmk} Note that this is a special case of the previous case. \end{rmk}
+Applying the same techniques as in the previous case, we can show that $K(\gamma _1, \gamma _2)$ does not depend on $\gamma _1$ and $\gamma _2$. \begin{rmk} Note that this is a special case of the previous case. \end{rmk}

 \item[$(C_6)$] If $U$ is as described in case $(C_6)$, we define $\widehat{\mathcal{F}}^k(U)$ to be the direct sum of the sections of $\widehat{\mathcal{F}}^k$ on the connected components of $U \cap B_r(p_0)$.